Financial support for employers of Australian Apprentices

 - Has been assessed by a medical practitioner or registered psychologist and deemed capable to complete an Australian Apprenticeship if they are provided with suitable support from the employer;

-NOTE: Employers that qualify for DAAWS may choose whether they wish to proceed with claiming DAAWS or instead claim the Priority Wage Subsidy or Hiring Incentive.
+NOTE: Employers that qualify for DAAWS may choose whether they wish to proceed with claiming DAAWS or instead claim the Priority Hiring Incentive.
 Tutorial Assistance, Mentor Assistance and Interpreter Assistance:

 - Paid to the Registered Training Organisation (RTO) where the Australian Apprentice requires a Tutor, Mentor or Interpreter to assist with their off-the-job training.